turlodales/BlueBoard/README.md

 -----------------------------------------------------------------------------------------------------------------------------

+Hello and Welcome This is my own attempted to get it reworking but for 32bit Devices and some 64bit devices will work.

+for 64bit Devices Plz use the SpinSettings-2 version https://github.com/turlodales/BlueBoard-2

 This is my own attempted to get reworking my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better for my own mind

 My own plan is to make it work from see below